Locality constraints in AdS$_2$ without parity: Bulk-boundary-boundary correlator in AdS Bulk-boundary-boundary correlator in AdS2

 The final inequality demonstrates the absolute convergence for $\abs{\xi}<1$ and implies the bound

 Similarly, the correlator instead admits a series expansion in $1/\abs{\xi}$, which converges for all $\abs{\xi}>1$.
 Using the unitarity condition, one can derive a similar upper bound

-Now using an argument similar to that in \cite{Pappadopulo:2012jk}, we can show analyticity of the correlator.
-The above analysis shows that the correlator as a series \eqref{eq:correlator as a series} is uniformly bounded in a subset of the complex $\xi$-plane $|\xi|>1$ or $|\xi|<1$.
-Since in the Euclidean regime $\xi>0$ and $\xi\neq1$ the series is a decomposition of a state into a basis of a Hilbert space, it converges absolutely.
-It then follows that \eqref{eq:correlator as a series} converges absolutely and uniformly for $\xi\in\mathbb{C}$ and $|\xi|\neq1$.
-Combining uniform convergence with the fact that the correlator is analytic term-wise in the block expansion, we conclude that it is analytic in the (universal covering of the) complex domain (see e.g. \cite{proofwiki-uniform-limit-analytic})
+What we have done above is similar to the approach in \cite{Pappadopulo:2012jk}: we establish the analyticity of the correlator by assuming OPE convergence in the Euclidean region.
+The analysis shows that the correlator, written as the series \eqref{eq:correlator as a series}, is uniformly bounded on any compact subset of the complex $\xi$-domains $\{|\xi|>1\}$ or $\{|\xi|<1\}$.
+In the Euclidean subregion of these domains, where $\xi>0$ and $\xi\neq 1$, the series can be interpreted as the decomposition of the inner product of two states in a Hilbert-space basis, and it converges absolutely.
+It then follows that \eqref{eq:correlator as a series} converges absolutely and uniformly for $\xi\in\mathbb{C}$ with $|\xi|\neq 1$.

+Combining this uniform convergence with the fact that the correlator is analytic term-wise in the block expansion, we conclude that it is analytic in the (universal covering of the) complex domain (see e.g. \cite{ProofWikiUniformLimitAnalytic})

 The points $\rho=\pm1$ are excluded because they correspond to $\xi=0$ and $\xi=\infty$, where the correlator develops a power-law singularity and vanishes respectively.
 Moreover, in the special configuration \eqref{config:special}, the full correlator and $\mathcal{G}^{\hat{\Phi}}_{ij}(\rho)$ differ only by a constant factor $2^{\Delta_i+\Delta_j}$.
 We thus conclude that \begin{itemize} \item $\mathcal{G}^{\hat{\Phi}}_{ij}(\rho)$ is analytic in the (universal covering of) complex domain \eqref{rho:domain}; \item $\mathcal{G}^{\hat{\Phi}}_{ij}(\rho)$ satisfies the upper bound